SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

      ```
         > **_Note_**: In this example, we give the path to 3D Slicer under MacOS, which needs to be changed according to your computer.

-      - A new folder “FiberClustering/TransformedClusters/example-UKF-data/” is generated.
+      - A new folder “_FiberClustering/TransformedClusters/example-UKF-data_” is generated.
 Inside the folder, there are 800 vtp files, which have been transformed in the input tractography space.

-        > **_Note_**: If a two-step tractography registration of 'affine+nonrigid' is used (Step 4.1), a two-step transformation is needed, including a first inverse-nonrigid (using the tmf file in the nonrigid registration result folder) and then an inverse-affine (using the tmf file in the affine registration result folder) with the inverse-nonrigid output as input.
+        > **_Note_**: If a two-step tractography registration of ```-mode affine+nonrigid``` is used (Step 4.1), a two-step transformation is needed, including a first inverse-nonrigid (using the tmf file in the nonrigid registration result folder) and then an inverse-affine (using the tmf file in the affine registration result folder) with the inverse-nonrigid output as input.

-   - Run hemisphere-based cluster separation using “wm_separate_clusters_by_hemisphere.py”
+   - Run hemisphere-based cluster separation using “**_wm_separate_clusters_by_hemisphere.py_**”

-     This script separates the fiber clusters based on the hemisphere location computed in Step 6.v.
+     This script separates the fiber clusters based on the hemisphere location assessment result.
 The output is three directories of fiber bundles according to left hemisphere, right hemisphere, and commissural tracts.
 From your terminal, type the following command:

      ```bash
      wm_separate_clusters_by_hemisphere.py ./FiberClustering/TransformedClusters/example-UKF-data/ ./FiberClustering/SeparatedClusters/
      ```

-      - A new folder “FiberClustering/SeparatedClusters” is generated.
-Inside the folder, three are sub-folders “tracts_commissural”, “tracts_left_hemisphere”, and “tracts_right_hemisphere” (as displayed below).
+      - A new folder “_FiberClustering/SeparatedClusters_” is generated.
+Inside the folder, three are sub-folders “_tracts_commissural_”, “_tracts_left_hemisphere_”, and “_tracts_right_hemisphere_” (as displayed below).

         > **_Note_**: For each of these sub-folders, there are 800 fiber clusters.
-If a cluster is a hemispheric tract as given in ```-clusterLocationFile``` (Step 6.v), there will be no fibers in the vtk file in the “tracts_commissural” folder; otherwise, if a cluster is a commissural tract, there will be no fibers in vtk files in the “tracts_left_hemisphere” and  “tracts_right_hemisphere” folders.
+If a cluster is a hemispheric tract as given in ```-clusterLocationFile```, there will be no fibers in the vtk file in the “_tracts_commissural_” folder; otherwise, if a cluster is a commissural tract, there will be no fibers in vtk files in the “_tracts_left_hemisphere_” and  “_tracts_right_hemisphere_” folders.

          ![test image](../wma_small.jpg)